 The cost of statutory health insurance is calculated based on your gross income, and is currently about 15 %.
 The employer and employee both pay about half, and this fee is automatically deducted from your pay cheque.

 You are exempt from compulsory insurance with a statutory health insurance scheme if your gross income is over € 54,900.
 In this case, you can choose either voluntary statutory health insurance or private health insurance.

-If you are not working in Germany or you are only here for a short visit (for a business trip or a conference), your home insurance will be recognized.
+If your stay does not involve working in Germany or you are only here for a short visit (for a business trip or a conference), your home insurance will be recognized.
 For longer stays, like for guest lectures or reseachs projects for one semester or year, or if you will plan to be employed, you are subject to compulsory health insurance.
 Please see the EURAXESS website for additional information and a comprehensive list of private and statutory health insurance providers.

-Although not mandatory, we highly recommend getting additional accidental and/or personal liability insurance for your stay in Germany.
+Although not mandatory, we highly recommend getting additional accident and/or personal liability insurance for your stay in Germany.
 Prior to your trip, you should check with your home insurance provider to see whether you are covered in Germany.
 If not, you should consider applying for additional insurance.
 Most of the time, private providers offer combined rates that include health, personal liability, and accidental insurance.
 You can find a list of insurance providers on the right.